MiniFate/MiniFate/_loose-notes/08-npcs.md

 > people.
 He has slightly lower ranks of _Network_ to represent his
 > connections as a Lord, and _Persuasion_ as he often has to deal with
 > diplomatic negotiations as a Lord.
 He has a relatively low rank of _Insight_
-> indicating that he isn't as clever as his thinks he is, but still knows more
+> indicating that he isn't as clever as he thinks he is, but still knows more
 > than the average commoner on the street.
 The rest of his Skills are absent
-> because it is unlikely they they would comeup in play; he really isn't the
+> because it is unlikely they would come up in play; he really isn't the
 > type to engage in physical combat and he isn't particularly athletic.